 On that note, "Armageddon" properly refers to the place of a battle during the end of the world, not to the end of the world itself.
 The name means Mount Megiddo, a place in Israel inhabited from 7000 BC to 586 BC, with the area resettled by a kibbutz in 1949 AD.

 Whoever started the idea that the Maya calendar predicts an apocalypse in 2012 did not do the research.
 2012 is the umpteenth anniversary of the creation of the universe in the Maya calendar, the end of one bak'tun (394.25 years) and beginning of the next one.
 It has nothing to do with the world ending.
-If ancient Maya calendars stop at 2012, it's because it was still a long way off and they weren't trying to create an infinitely long calendar.
+The Maya calendar doesn't end in 2012 anymore than the Western calendar ends in December 31st of every year.

 Modern depictions of Classical Mythology usually make the Titans a species of Giant.
 But in the original Greek myths the Titans are all gods, not Giants.
 Only in the last years of Classical antiquity did writers start getting them confused with the Giants, because both fought wars against the Olympian gods, and both were defeated.
 In fact some Greek gods, including some with significant worship such as Rhea and Hecate, were considered Titans who sided with Zeus in his war against the other Titans.
 The sun god Helios and moon goddess Selene are also Titans.